 After you eat, food travels from your mouth down the esophagus to your stomach.
 Along the way, food passes through a one-way valve called the lower esophageal sphincter (LES).
 The LES sits at the opening to your stomach.
 Normally the LES opens when you swallow.
 It lets food enter the stomach, then closes quickly.
 With GERD, the LES doesn’t work normally.
 It lets food and stomach acid flow back (reflux) into the esophagus.

-Sour-tasting fluid backing up into your mouth
+Sour-or acid-tasting fluid backing up into your mouth

 Symptoms that get worse after you eat, bend over, or lie down